Eczema can show up as red, crusty patches on your baby's skin, often during their first few months.

-Yet, baby eczema is not only common, it's also very treatable, and many infants outgrow it.
+It’s common and very treatable.
+Many infants outgrow it.
 Not sure if your baby's itchy, irritated rash is eczema?
+Your doctor can tell you for sure.
 These questions and answers can help you understand what to look for.

 What Does Baby Eczema Look Like?

-Infant eczema can be easily confused with cradle cap, another red, scaly rash of infancy.
-Cradle cap generally clears up by 8 months, and usually appears on the scalp, sides of the nose, eyelids and eyebrows, and behind the ears.
+Cradle cap is much less red and scaly.
+It generally clears up by 8 months, and usually appears on the scalp, sides of the nose, eyelids and eyebrows, and behind the ears.

-Heredity is a big factor in whether an infant gets eczema.
-If mom or dad have eczema, a baby is a lot more likely to develop it, too.
+It can run in families.
+If Mom or Dad has eczema, a baby is a lot more likely to get it, too.

-Defects in the skin barrier, allowing moisture out and germs in, could also be a factor.
+Problems in the skin barrier, allowing moisture out and germs in, could also be a cause.